airctic/icevision/README.md

 ## Quick start

-Check [this](./examples/wheat.py) tutorial notebook for a quick introduction.
+Check [this](./examples/wheat.py) tutorial file for a quick introduction.

 Be sure to also check other examples in the `examples/` folder.